Best Budget Router in 2022

-While it may be tempting to upgrade to a faster router, it is important to remember that with Wi-Fi 6, this router can accomplish more with less in terms of spectrum and speed.
+While it may be tempting to upgrade to a faster router, it is important to remember that with Wi-Fi 6, the TP-Link Archer AX21 router can accomplish more with less in terms of spectrum and speed.
 According to Wi-Fi 5, an Android phone will connect at the maximum speed of 867Mbps, but an identical WI-Fi 6 device will connect at the maximum speed of 1201Mbps.

-The software developed by TP-Link has advanced significantly in recent years, and this router has basic parental controls, QoS settings, and support for OneMesh technology.
+The software developed by TP-Link has advanced significantly in recent years, and the TP-Link Archer AX21 router has basic parental controls, QoS settings, and support for OneMesh technology.
 OneMesh enables you to utilize a compatible TP-Link Wi-Fi extender to increase the coverage of your network while maintaining the same Wi-Fi name and password.
-This router offers an excellent combination of features, as well as sufficient speed for most people’s needs at home.
+TP-Link Archer AX21 budget router offers an excellent combination of features, as well as sufficient speed for most people’s needs at home.

 2. TP-Link AC1750

 TP-Link AC1750 Smart WiFi Router (Archer A7) -Dual Band Gigabit Wireless Internet Router for Home, Works with Alexa, VPN Server, Parental Control, QoS